 $ brew install youtube-dl $ youtube-dl 'https://www.youtube.com/watch?v=esV6ypDDoVA' [youtube] esV6ypDDoVA: Downloading webpage [youtube] esV6ypDDoVA: Downloading video info webpage WARNING: Requested formats are incompatible for merge and will be merged into mkv. [download] Destination: BIGGEST WAVES EVER SURFED IN HISTORY …-esV6ypDDoVA.f136.mp4 [download] 53.3% of 56.97MiB at 1.61MiB/s ETA 00:16

-UPDATE: youtube-dl has been taken down by the RIAA.
-Lesson: If apps like these are important to your activites (and naturally, if the activities they enable are legal in your jurisdiction) then you would be wise to keep your own copy rather than relying on it remaining online.
+youtube-dl was taken down by the RIAA.
+And then not.
+Lesson: If apps like these are important to your activities (and naturally, if the activities they enable are legal in your jurisdiction) then you would be wise to keep your own copy rather than relying on it remaining online.
 The potential use in infringing American and German law seem to mean that access to them is tenuous for the rest of the world.

 You-Get seems approximately equivalent.
 The website is better. when downloading a looping video off youtube I noticed that it downloads an infinitely long video.